From orders to prices: A stochastic description of the limit order book to forecast intraday returns: Abstract

 \section{Abstract}

-We model the limit order book (LOB) as a continuous Markov process and develop an algebra to describe its dynamics based on the fundamental events of the book: order arrivals and cancellations.
-We show how all observables (prices, returns, and liquidity measures) are governed by the same variables which also drive arrival and cancellation rates.
-The sensitivity of our model is evaluated in a simulation study and an empirical analysis.
-We estimate several linearized model specifications based on the theoretical description of the LOB and conduct in- and out-of-sample forecasts on several frequencies.
-The in-sample results based on contemporaneous information suggest that our model describes up to 90\% of the variation of close-to-close returns, the adjusted $R^2$ still ranges at around 80\%.
-In the more realistic setting where only past information enters the model, we still observe an adjusted $R^2$ in the range of 15\%.
-The direction of the next return can be predicted, out-of-sample, with an accuracy of over 75\% for short time horizons below 10 minutes.
-Out-of-sample, on average, we obtain $R^2$ values for the Mincer-Zarnowitz regression of around 2-3\% and an $RMSPE$ that is 10 times lower than values documented in the literature.
+We propose a microscopic model to describe the dynamics of the fundamental events in the limit order book (LOB): order arrivals and cancellations.
+It is based on an operator algebra for individual orders and describes their effect on the LOB.
+The model inputs are arrival and cancellation rate distributions that emerge from individual behavior of traders, and we show how prices and liquidity arise from the LOB dynamics.
+In a simulation study we illustrate how the model works and highlight its sensitivity with respect to assumptions regarding the collective behavior of market participants.
+Empirically, we test the model on a LOB snapshot of XETRA, estimate several linearized model specifications, and conduct in- and out-of-sample forecasts.
+The in-sample results based on contemporaneous information suggest that our model describes returns very well, resulting in an adjusted $R^2$ of roughly 80\%.
+In the more realistic setting where only past information enters the model, we observe an adjusted $R^2$ around 15\%.
+The direction of the next return can be predicted (out-of-sample) with an accuracy above 75\% for time horizons below 10 minutes.
+On average, we obtain an $RMSPE$ that is 10 times lower than values documented in the literature.

 \pagenumbering{Roman}

 \pagenumbering{arabic}